FrewtyPebbles/UDP-Client-Graph-Streaming/README.md

 # About

-This is a project I made to try to implement my own mesh based network over UDP.
+This is a UDP mesh network client and protocol which can multi-hop stream packets over UDP.
 It uses a binary protocol and BFS to multi-hop stream packets over the mesh.

 # Binary Protocol v0